eProsima/vulcanexus/docs/rst/microros_documentation/benchmarking/benchmarking.rst

 .. figure:: /rst/figures/micro/benchmarking/pub_sub_total.png
     :align: center

-From this data, its concluded that a publisher takes a total of ~ 550 B meanwhile a subscriber uses ~ 600 B. There is virtually no difference between these two entities, as the memory pools of micro-ROS RMW are shared among all the entities participating in a given application.
+From this data, its concluded that a publisher takes a total of **~ 550 B** meanwhile a subscriber uses **~ 600 B**.
+There is virtually no difference between these two entities, as the memory pools of micro-ROS RMW are shared among all the entities participating in a given application.

 To get a better understanding of the memory usage, the same is provided data but broken down into its the different memory types used: